Josef Weinheber: Life

 The NSDAP publishers Langen-Müller introduced Weinheber to the lucrative German market, and he was invited on extensive reading tours in the Altreich and awarded a prize for foreign German writers.
 After 1938 he wrote numerous Nazi propaganda poems, such as "Hymnus auf die Heimkehr" ("Hymn to Austria's return"), "Dem Führer" ("To the führer"), and "Ode an die Straßen Adolf Hitlers" ("Ode to the streets of Adolf Hitler"), and became the most-read contemporary poet in Nazi Germany.
 He received numerous honors and awards, and was included by Adolf Hitler on the list of 1,041 Gottbegnadeten or "divinely gifted" Nazi artists who were exempt from war service on account of their cultural importance.

 Falling prey to alcohol during the later events of the War, he committed suicide in April 1945 by taking an overdose of morphine at the time of the advancing Red Army and Germany's impending defeat.
 He was buried in the village of Kirchstetten, Austria, where he lived from 1936.
-Part of his house there, located on Josef Weinheber Strasse, has been preserved as a museum in his honour.
+Part of his house there, located on Josef Weinheber-Straße, has been preserved as a museum in his honour.

 The English poet W. H. Auden, who spent summers in Kirchstetten from 1958 until 1973, wrote a poem titled "Josef Weinheber."
 Auden acknowledges Weinheber's support of Nazism but also records his reply to Nazi propaganda minister Joseph Goebbels' offer to enrich Austrian culture: "in Ruah lossen" ("leave us alone").
 Auden's poem appears in his Collected Poems.

 Composer Mimi Wagensonner set 13 of Weinheber's poems to music.

 Weinheber was friend to the Austrian writer Carl Julius Haidvogel.